Skip to content

 Args:

-vertical_position (int or str, optional): Specifies the initial vertical position of the line's pivot point.
+vertical_position (int or str, optional): The vertical coordinate of the line's pivot point.
+Can be an integer or 'start', 'middle', 'end'.
+Defaults to 'middle'.

-horizontal_position (int or str, optional): Specifies the initial horizontal position of the line's pivot point.
+horizontal_position (int or str, optional): The horizontal coordinate of the line's pivot point.
+Can be an integer or 'start', 'middle', 'end'.
+Defaults to 'middle'.

 Returns: